agude/agude.github.io/_drafts/2018-06-14-python_patterns_max_not_if.md

 first element (the score in our case), which is what we want.
 But, if the first elements are the same in both tuples, `max()` continues through the remaining elements until the tie is broken.
-So if two words have the same score, `max()` will then compare the words next, which is does alphabetically.
+So if two words have the same score, `max()` will then compare the words next, which it does lexically.

 To have `max()` only compare the first element, we can use the `key` parameter.
 The `key` parameter takes a function that is called on each object